nickesc/steploop/README.md

     - `after()`: Runs after the `step()` method.
 3.  **Termination:** Runs once when the loop ends, either by reaching the end of its lifespan or being manually stopped
     - `final()`: Runs once when the loop ends.

+The loop can run indefinitely or for a set number of steps, and its execution can be precisely controlled, allowing it to be paused, resumed, and dynamically modified at runtime.

 ## Reference